alik-git/duckietown-mbrl-lib/index.md

 ### Dreamer

-Given that the \ml does not include a Dreamer implementation, but rather the PlaNet model, it makes sense to reuse the recurrent state model from the PlaNet implementation as a world model for Dreamer.
+Given that the MBRL-lib does not include a Dreamer implementation, but rather the PlaNet model, it makes sense to reuse the recurrent state model from the PlaNet implementation as a world model for Dreamer.
 However, there are structural components that are missing.
 For example, in departure from PlaNet, rather than a CEM for the best action sequence under the model for planning, Dreamer uses a dense action network parameterized by $\phi$ and the dense value network parameterized by $\psi$.
 For the action model with imagined actions, the authors use a tanh-transformed Gaussian \citep{SAC} output for the action network, which provides a deterministically-dependent mean and variance of the state through a reparameterization \citep{kingma2013auto} \citep{rezende2014stochastic} of the stochastic node, adding noise $\epsilon$ back in afterwards (to be inferred).

 $$a_\tau = \tanh(\mu_\phi(s_\tau) + \sigma_\phi(s_\tau) \epsilon), \qquad \epsilon \sim \mathcal{N}(0, \mathbb{I})$$